spinnaker/spinnaker.github.io/README.md

 ## Breadcrumbs

-Each page has ed breadcrumb trail at the top that is based on the URL structure.
+Each page has a breadcrumb trail at the top that is based on the URL structure.
 You should ensure that there is at least an `index.md` file within each URL directory, otherwise the links will break.

 ## Link Checker